 Nynke Laverman wrote the surreal script, consisting of five spoken word pieces in Frisian, and it marks a new step in her work.
 She asked poet Eduard Escoffet from Barcelona to respond in Catalan, his native language.
 The work of Douwe Dijkstra combines film, animation and visual effects.
 He has received awards from around the globe for his films, including Green Screen Gringo from 2016.
 He worked with Serbian dancer Dunja Jocic and Flemish actor Hendrik Aerts on One of Us.
 Sytze Pruiksma was responsible for the driving musical score.

-The film will be premiered at 22:45 on Friday 27 July, after which it will be screened at the Oldehoofsterkerkhof in Leeuwarden every Thursday, Friday, Saturday and Sunday evening (except 9 to 12 August and 6 September), with the last showing being on Sunday 30 September.
-More about the premiere programme!
+The film will be screened at the Oldehoofsterkerkhof in Leeuwarden every Thursday, Friday, Saturday and Sunday evening (except 9 to 12 August and 6 and 21 September), with the last showing being on Saturday 30 September.
+It starts at 22.45 in August and 21.30 in September.
+The last weekend it starts at 21.45.

 The Independent described Nynke Laverman’s delivery as being ‘A leaf-blown shimmer of a voice’.
 In 2003, she conquered the Netherlands with her Frisian Fado.
 Her music is characterised by her completely unique voice which fuses melancholy, poetry and the Frisian language.
 She gets her inspiration from various corners of the globe, and was awarded an Edison for the album Nomade, which came about after she journeyed to Mongolia.
 In Madrid, she worked with the famous producer Javier Limón, which resulted in the album Alter (2013) and was her stepping stone to the international stage.
 Her album Wachter came out in 2016.
 Next year, the accompanying performance will resume.